The digital student experience of Amplify Science 6–8 includes a suite of features, including:

 Shortcuts to apps

 While links to necessary apps are embedded within the Lesson Brief and individual activities that use them, students can also quickly get to the variety of tools they have available to them via the Global Navigation bar.
-Located at the top of the screen, students will find a link to My Work in the Global Navigation bar, as well as Programs & Apps menu that contains links to any Sims that are associated with their units, the Amplify library, and the Futura Workspace (used in the Engineering Internships).
+At the top of the screen, students will find a link to My Work in the Programs & Apps menu, that also contains links to any Sims that are associated with their units, the Amplify library, and the Futura Workspace (used in the Engineering Internships).